Hiking the Appalachian Trail: Beautiful Long Creek Falls in Blue Ridge, Georgia

 Many adventurous hikers over the years have attempted to complete the entire trail.
 Those who survived the long trek (typically 6 months or more) have truly accomplished an enormous feat.
 According to The Appalachian Trail Conservancy, 1 out of every 4 “thru hikers” complete the entire journey in a continuous pattern.
 The hikers that complete this enormous undertaking are known as “2000-milers.”
 Sounds crazy?!

 One popular trail for beginners is the hike to Long Creek Falls, located in the Chattahoochee National Forest in Northern Georgia.
 This trail is short, approximately 2 miles round trip, however, the climb is a bit steep giving you a great workout.
-It is accessible from 3 different longer trails: The Appalachian Trail, The Benton McKaye, and the Duncan Ridge Trail.
+It is accessible via 3 different longer trails: The Appalachian Trail, The Benton McKaye, and the Duncan Ridge Trail.
 The Appalachian and Benton McKaye trail combine on this section of the Appalachian.
 Day hikers can park on the road and take the quick 2 mile journey just to see the waterfall.
 However, if you feel like continuing on, the opportunities are endless.

 The hike itself is very scenic with pretty views of the woods and steam along the way.
 If you visit on a weekday morning like we did, you will not see many other people on the trail.
 In fact, we were able to snap a few nice photos of the waterfall with no one else around.
 However, if you plan your visit on the weekend, expect the trail to be much more crowded.
 Long Creek Falls is a popular day hiking destination for both tourists and Georgia locals.

 Long Creek Falls is a great addition to your Blue Ridge/Northern Georgia vacation.
-It’s easy enough for the whole family to complete and will not take up too much time, nor tire you out for the rest of your trip.
+The trail is easy enough for the whole family to complete and will not take up too much time, nor tire you out for the rest of your trip.
 It took us about 45 minutes round-trip, including stopping to take multiple pictures of the falls.
 However, we were rushing a bit due to time constraints, so I recommend giving yourself at least an hour to leisurely walk the trail and take as many pictures as you like.

 Although there are many wonderful activities in the Northern Georgia region, your trip isn’t complete until you block out a bit of time to explore the beautiful mountains and forests which comprise the area.
 And what better way to do that than a fresh, scenic, invigorating hike to a beautiful waterfall on the famous Appalachian Trail?